Britannia Yacht Club: Britannia Boating Club

 During the First World War, the 207th (Ottawa-Carleton) Battalion, CEF encouraged locals to enlist at the Britannia Pier.
 On June 26, 1916, the Soldier's Service Club of Ottawa's programs of music, dancing and in concert attracted crowds to the Britannia Boating Club to raise money to establish amusement places in six Canadian camps that lacked entertainment halls.
 The crowd of thousands enjoyed musical entertainment in the auditorium, dancing to the Tippins' orchestra in the club house, band concerts in the parks and a spirit of carnival.
 The ladies made costumes for the minstrel show at the carnival as well as an earlier show held at the Russell Theater earlier in the season.
 Invitations were sent to convalescent soldiers at the Fleming home, who attended as guests of the club.
 This was the first carnival of its kind held in any Canadian city.

 The new clubhouse, as well as canoes, accessories, boating equipment, records and trophies stored in the boathouse were destroyed by fire in 1918.
 The Club returned to its present location in 1920.

 The J.G.
 Hickson Memorial Cup was first presented in 1918 to the keelboat champion in the weekly series racing (now Class 5).
 The Lt.
 Col. C. E. Long Trophy was first presented in 1919; It was originally and is currently awarded for a race between the Club and Armitage's Wharf (Elapsed Time).

 The National Air Photo Library (NAPL) of Natural Resources Canada archives of aerial photographs covers the Britannia Yacht Club area; some of which date back to the 1920s.
 In the 1920s, Britannia Boating Club racing watercraft fleet included 'Ellen', 'Calleroo', 'Restless', 'Riona' and 'Quicksilver'.

 In 1924, the Ladies Auxiliary of the Club was formed under the leadership of Mary Davis.
 A marine railway was built in 1925 to assist in launching and hauling boats.
 The BYC's inaugural tennis season was 1926 on clay tennis court.
-The No 1 and 2 courts on the east side of the Club-house were built.
+The No 1 and 2 courts on the east side of the Clubhouse were built.
 In 1927 four rooms were built in the area which is now the Ladies Locker room.
-The club-house was re-shingled in 1927.
-In 1929, a new lounge in the south west corner of the cub-house, which is now the manager's Office, was built.
+The clubhouse was re-shingled in 1927.
+In 1929, a new lounge in the southwest corner of the cub-house, which is now the manager's Office, was built.

 In 1929, Britannia Boating Club's water polo team swam out of the Plante Baths.
 The Britannia Boating Club's Basketball team were the Eastern Champions in 1928–29.